 Once you have enabled any of the available edit modes, you can select a vertex or multiple vertices to edit.

 • Select a single vertex.
-The vertices appear as white dots in edit mode; you can select them with a left-click and the vertex will appear purple once it is selected.
+The vertices appear as white circles in edit mode; you can select them with a left-click and the vertex will appear purple once it is selected.

 • Select multiple vertices.
 Hold Ctrl with each left-click, or you can select a range of vertices holding the Shift key down.